Hebah2aziz/full_stack/README.md

 open the file name (intertainment-center).

-it will open web browse show movies trailer of your favirate movies.
+it will run web browse show movies trailer of your favirate movies.